 Professor Andrew Prentice, quoted in the Guardian said, “If a mother’s diet is poor then it causes a whole lot of damage to the genome which has a shotgun effect, so a baby might have possible adverse outcomes.
 This general phenomenon might explain preterm births, problems in pregnancy, brain defects, or why some babies are born too small.”
 You can read more on this research in the original article from the Guardian here.
 This article and the report discussed above focus, on the mother’s health, but a baby is not just made up of its mother.
 The father’s health impacts significantly on the health of his sperm.
-There is an ever growing field of research on the role of sperm in recurrent miscarriage and the health of the child.
+There is an ever growing field of research on the role of

 Ultimately, what conventional and ancient Chinese wisdom points towards and is being increasingly backed-up by research, is that the quality of nutrition developing sperm and eggs, and foetuses receive in utero, plays a crucial role in the health of the child.
 To get this essential nutrition, it important to eat a healthy balanced diet with lots of nutrient dense vegetables and good quality protein.
 However, given our intensive farming practices and busy lifestyles, it is not always possible to get enough nutrients from food so adding in good quality supplements can help.
 You also need to ensure that you have good gut health so that nutrients can be digested and absorbed; and ensure you have good blood flow and circulation to your reproductive organs so the nutrients can get to the womb lining, eggs and sperm.